MadhumithaV2705/WIRELESS-COMMUNICATION-MATLAB/Experiment-1-Handoff-CDMA/README.md

-# 📘 EXPERIMENT 1

-# Handoff in CDMA Systems Using MATLAB
+## 1. Develop a MATLAB program to demonstrate soft handoff in CDMA systems.

 ## AIM
 To develop a MATLAB program to demonstrate soft handoff in a CDMA communication system by analyzing the received signal strength from two base stations and observing the handoff region.